 The University of Ottawa is undertaking the next major step in realizing its Campus Master Plan and achieving the goals set out in the new strategic roadmap, Transformation 2030.
 The project will modernize existing buildings—extending their useful life by at least 25 years—and ensure the responsible and sustainable growth of our infrastructure over the next decade.
 The Lees Avenue campus redevelopment is the first of three interdependent projects.

-In phase one, the River Precinct at 200 Lees Avenue will receive mechanical and architectural upgrades, as well new landscaping and food services, that will contribute to a more sustainable and greener campus.
+In phase one, the River Precinct at 200 Lees Avenue will receive mechanical and architectural upgrades, as well as new landscaping and food services, that will contribute to a more sustainable and greener campus.

 With a pedestrian link to the Lees LRT station, the project will improve access to the Faculty of Health Sciences with a uOttawa pass.
 New state-of-the-art teaching and research facilities will be built to support the Faculty’s ongoing evolution and address long-standing accommodation issues.